parsiya/borrowedtime/README.md

 ![project list](.github/project.png)

-`create` creates a new project inside the `workspace` with an optional file containing the project structure.
+`create` creates a new project inside the `workspace` with an optional file containing the project structure and overwrite (false by default).
 Then opens the project.
+First value after `create` is the project name.

+Examples:

+* `project create test1` - Create a new project named `test1`.
+* `project create test1 -template template1` - Create a new project named `test1` using `template1.json`.
+* `project create test1 -template template1 -overwrite` - Create a new project named `test1` using `template1.json` and overwrite any existing projects.

+Note: `overwrite` does not delete the previous project directory.
+Existing files that are not in the new template are not touched.
+Only files that are in both templates are overwritten.

+Note about project names with spaces:

+* Use quotes to create projects with spaces (I personally do not):
+    * `project create "project name with spaces"`
+* Do not use quotes for projects without spaces:
+    * Do not use `project create "test1"`.

 `open` opens a project with the editor (if the editor supports opening directories).
 The path to the project is passed to the editor as an argument.

 ![project open](.github/project-open.gif)

-Use quotes to create projects with spaces (I personally do not):

-* `project create -name "project name with spaces"`

-Do not use quotes for projects without spaces:

-* Do not use `project create -name "test1"`.

 ## Templates
 Borrowed Time can customize project structure and generated files with templates.